 No Bake Cheesecake

-With Christmas just around the corner I’ve decided an elegant yet simple dessert was in order.
-I’ve been wanting to make a no bake cheesecake for a while and I figured this was the perfect time seeing as Christmas is just a few short days away!
-It gave me the perfect opportunity to create a festive dessert with it’s vibrant red and green color combination.
+With Christmas just around the corner, I’ve decided an elegant yet simple dessert was in order.
+I’ve been wanting to make a no-bake cheesecake for a while and I figured this was the perfect time seeing as Christmas is just a few short days away!
+It gave me the perfect opportunity to create a festive dessert with its vibrant red and green color combination.

-So, I added it in to help stabilize the mixture so it doesn’t loose all that air and fluff that was whipped into it.
+So, I added it in to help stabilize the mixture so it doesn’t lose all that air and fluff that was whipped into it.
 Note that you may likely have just a bit of extra raspberry sauce left over (I adapted the raspberry sauce recipe from my White Chocolate Cheesecake with Raspberry Sauce).